 Leonel's grandmother came from another town to look for work on the hacienda after her husband died.
 Soon her three young children were working on the hacienda as well.
+When they grew up, they took A map of the Monarch Butterfly Biosphere Reserve, which straddles the States of Michoacán and Mexico.
+The Cerro Pelón colony, where CEPANAF foresters work, is the southernmost location.

-When they grew up, they took up arms against the system of debt peonage and then petitioned the government for the communally held land that formed the basis of an ejido.
+up arms against the system of debt peonage and then petitioned the government for the communally held land that formed the basis of an ejido.
 In 1937, a year before Leonel was born, the first wave of applicants received rights for three thousand acres to create Ejido El Capulín.
 Macheros is one of five villages within this ejido.
 Leonel recounted: